 Decisions regarding future operation of plants

-The detailed requirements for each of the topics outlined above are described in the ENSREG Stress Test specifications.
+The detailed requirements for each of the topics outlined above are described in the INRA Stress Test specifications.
 The specific methodology to be developed in this task shall provide comprehensive guidance in order to adequately address each of the requirements above, taking into account the specific situation of BNPP-1.
 It shall make optimal (but critical) use of all available input documents on BNPP-1.

 Activities of the task